YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/Case/README.md

 ![](Case1.JPG)

 ## 0. 3D Printing the Components
-"./STLFiles/" constains the .stl files of the various parts.
+"./3DPrinterFiles/" constains the .stl files of the various parts.
 Modelling uncertainty for part clearance = +/-0.25mm (tolerance 0.5mm)
 Before 3D printing the parts, make sure to fully calibrate your printer.
-[This is how I did it.](https://github.com/YangPiCui/3DPrinterCalibrationAndTuning/tree/master/DoogellVegaWithPLA)
+[This is what I did.](https://github.com/YangPiCui/3DPrinterCalibrationAndTuning/)
-"./CuraSettings/" contains my Cura print settings
+"./CuraSlicerSettings/" contains my Cura print settings

 ### 0. Keycaps
 Print the keycaps in this orientation for a smooth finish: